Physics-Informed Neural Networks for Nonlinear Output Regulation: INTRODUCTION

 \section{INTRODUCTION}

 Designing a feedback control law for a plant such that its output asymptotically tracks prescribed trajectories or rejects disturbances is a central problem in control theory.
 For example, tracking is crucial when stabilizing a drone in gusty winds or landing a helicopter on a floating platform affected by wave-induced vertical motions \cite{bisheban2020geometric, wang2021backstepping, isidori2001computation, koo1998output}.
-This problem is called \emph{output regulation} problem and for the class of linear systems was studied in \cite{davison2003multivariable, francis1976internal} and is related to the solvability of two linear matrix equations.
+This problem is called \emph{output regulation} problem and, for the class of linear systems, it was studied in \cite{davison2003multivariable, francis1976internal} and is related to the solvability of two linear matrix equations.
 For the class of nonlinear systems, such problems are extremely difficult to solve due to the fact that designing this controller is tied to the solvability of a set of partial differential equations and nonlinear algebraic equations, the so-called Regulator Equations (REs) or Isidori and Byrnes equations \cite{isidori_output_1990}.
 Solving this problem would benefit a broad class of nonlinear systems that cannot be handled by popular inversion approaches \cite{wang2001neural}.
 Hence, some methods have been introduced to find approximate solutions of these equations, e.g. Galerkin expansion \cite{khailaie2011analytic} and Taylor series \cite{huang2002approximation, huang1994robust}.
 However, Galerkin expansion methods scale poorly with increasing nonlinearity, and there is no clear rule for selecting the series order to meet accuracy targets.
-On the other hand, Taylor-based approximations are valid only in a small neighborhood of the origin and require computing high-order multivariate expansions of several nonlinear terms.
+On the other hand, Taylor-based approximations are valid only in a small neighborhood of the origin and require computing high-order multivariate expansions of several nonlinear terms. \\ To address these challenges, numerical approximate solutions based on neural networks have been proposed in \cite{wang2001neural, wang2000approximate}.
+The strength of the neural network approach lies in the fact they can be executed really efficiently with modern hardware accelerators, even in resource-constrained systems, enabling the possibility of deployment in real-world cyber-physical systems, such as drones, helicopters, and robotics systems in general.
+Moreover, they can approximate the solution of the REs up to an arbitrarily small error in any given compact subset.
+However, the approaches proposed in \cite{wang2001neural, wang2000approximate} were developed prior to the widespread adoption of modern AI paradigms and scalable accelerator hardware; consequently, training emphasized data fitting with shallow models and simple optimizers.
+Modern advances in deep learning and optimization now enable more efficient and accurate techniques such as auto-differentiation to impose physics-informed losses and improve the accuracy of the solution.